reducktion/socrates/CONTRIBUTING.md

 }
 ```

-Implementing the `IdValidator` means we will need to implement that simple `validate` method to conform to our
+Implementing the `IdValidator` means we will need to implement a simple `validate` method to conform to our
 internal API.
 Let's begin with some validations.
 We follow a "fail early" approach, so we first make sure
 that the ID is not invalid before any further computations. <br>
 We usually create a `sanitize()` method to strip the
 ID of any separator characters (if it makes sense) and check its length.
-If you recall, we want an eleven character string after stripping it from hyphens.
-If that is not the case, we
-will throw one of our internal exceptions.
 Let's go ahead and do that now:

 ```php